Smartphone App Monitoring for Breast Cancer Treatment

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot receive chemotherapy, adjuvant abemaciclib, adjuvant olaparib, or any investigational agents during the study.
 You can continue medications for depression and/or anxiety, as well as treatments for other listed comorbid conditions.

-What safety data exists for the smartphone app monitoring breast cancer treatment?
+What prior data suggests that this smartphone app monitoring is safe for breast cancer treatment?

 Jenni Sheng, MD